makkus/freckles_website/pages/02.blog/example-static-website/item.md

 ## Requirements

-Currently, only Debian Stretch is supported as a host system platform.
+Currently, only Debian Stretch is supported as a host system platform for this as I haven't tested it on anything else yet.
+Ubuntu will probably work also, but might not.
 This should change in the future, as the plan is for every adapter like this one to support as many platforms as possible.

 Also, obviously, [the `freckles` package has to be installed](https://docs.freckles.io/en/latest/bootstrap.html) (or you use the 'inaugurate' way of running `freckelize`'s first invocation) in order for this to work.